 The Company's capital management process is designed to protect capital and build shareholder value over the long-term.
 Effective capital management includes maintaining sufficient liquidity to be able to pay dividends to the Company's preferred shareholders, satisfy issuer credit ratings requirements, as well as providing flexibility to pursue strategic opportunities.
-Total capital on a consolidated basis at December 31, 2018, consisted of the Company's shareholders' equity of \$5,523,297 (2017 - \$5,552,949), non-controlling interests in subsidiaries of \$979,142 (2017 - \$974,907) and participating policyholders' interests of \$36,163 (2017 - \$43,221).
+Total capital on a consolidated basis at December 31, 2019, consisted of the Company's shareholders' equity of \$6,274,772 (2018 - \$5,523,297), non-controlling interests in subsidiaries of \$1,067,961 (2018 - \$979,142) and participating policyholders' interests of \$40,112 (2018 - \$36,163).

 Empire Life manages its regulatory capital in order to meet the regulatory capital adequacy requirements of the Insurance Companies Act (Canada) as established and monitored by OSFI.
 Effective January 1, 2018, OSFI has implemented the new Life Insurance Capital Adequacy Test ("LICAT") framework.
 Under this framework, Empire Life's capital adequacy will be measured as a ratio of Available Capital plus Surplus Allowance and Eligible Deposits divided by a Base Solvency Buffer.
 The components of the LICAT ratio are determined in accordance with the guidelines defined by OSFI.
-The capital ratios as determined under the LICAT framework are not comparable to the ratios as determined under the previous capital regime.
 The regulator has established a Supervisory Target Total Ratio of 100% and a Supervisory Target Core Ratio of 70%.
-As at December 31, 2018 and December 31, 2017 Empire Life was in compliance with the applicable regulatory capital ratios.
+As at December 31, 2019 and December 31, 2018 Empire Life was in compliance with the applicable regulatory capital ratios.